zackgemmell/portfolio-2020/_posts/2020-11-01-Information-Architecture.md

 Engineering teams were spending months on new features only to find that adoption was incredibly low even though these were highly asked-for features.

-This was partially symmtomatic of where Raken found product market fit initially: people knew us as a daily reporting solution and nothing more.
+This was partially symptomatic of where Raken found product market fit initially: people knew us as a daily reporting solution and nothing more.
 {: .post-paragraph-embedded-last}

 ![Mixpanel data showing feature usage](../assets/img/raken/mixpanel.png){:.img-120 .mb .mt .zoom-image}